MullinsLab/ISDB/doc/Sources.md

 point to the upstream source of the data or provide a [`mailto:`][mailto] link for starting correspondence.

-If the source is published work, the metadata should also have a _pubmed_ key containing the PubMed Identifier (PMID) and a _citation_ key with a [BibTeX][]-style citation.
+If the source is published work, the metadata should also have a _pubmed_id_ key containing the PubMed Identifier (PMID) and a _citation_ key with a [BibTeX][]-style citation.

 A complete example is below: